devonnuri/devonnuri.github.io/README.md

 > A Box for Divertissement

 There was no static site generator that pleases my fussy palate.
 So, I made it based on [markdown-rs](https://github.com/wooorm/markdown-rs).
+The markup language is slightly different from CommonMark, so I named my own version of markdown as `onnurmark`.
+The name is reminiscent of both 'on your mark' and my nickname.
 The features that are (going to be) implemented are as follows:

 - [ ] theorem box
 - [ ] multi-language support